syncfusion-content/ej2-angular-docs/ej2-angular/visual-studio-integration/create-project.md

      **Option 2:**

-      Choose **File > New > Project in Visual Studio**.
-The Create a new project dialog opens.
-You can get the **Syncfusion** provided templates by filtering the Project type with Syncfusion or use the **Search option** with the key word of Syncfusion.
+      Choose **File -> New -> Project**.
+Opens a new dialog to create a new project.
+By filtering the project type with Syncfusion or using the **Syncfusion** keyword in the search option, you can get the templates offered by Syncfusion for ASP.NET Core.

       ![syncfusion template](images/create-new-project.png)

       > In Visual Studio 2017, choose **File > New > Project** and navigate to **Syncfusion > .NET Core > Syncfusion ASP.NET Core Web Application** in **Visual Studio**.

-3. Select the Syncfusion ASP.NET Core Web Application and choose the Next button.
+3. Select the **Syncfusion ASP.NET Core Web Application** and choose the Next button.

     ![syncfusion template](images/syncfusion-template.png)